cs-ed/impacts-stevewalston/README.md

 ## The Plan, Part 2: The Positive and Negative Impacts of Computing

-### Learning Objectives and Acknowlements
+### Learning Objectives and Acknowledgements

 Primarily focusing on Positive and Negative Impacts of Computing, students will gain an understanding of these impacts and effects by examining, discussing and evaluating recent news pieces.
-Specifially, students will examine:
+Specifically, students will examine:
   * Examples of Negative/Harmful Effects that are results of computing
   * Examples of Positive/Helpful Effects that are results of computing